skdw/kubernetes-cert/README.md

 - Most updates can be configured by editing a YAML file and running `kubectl apply`.
 - In-use config modification with `kubectl edit`

+When we create a deployment, then automatically:
+- it creates a ReplicaSet
+- ReplicaSet creates a Pod
+- the Pod will download or run whatever container we have configured

+We can then use a deployment to upgrade or roll back our ReplicaSet, steps:
+- edit YAML file
+- run `kubectl apply` or `kubectl edit`
+- previous versions of the ReplicaSets are kept, allowing a rollback to return to a previous config

 #### Labels

 Arbitrary user-defined key-value pairs which can be attached to any resource, essential to administration.